airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 https://youtu.be/wUTDDLDbzTg

-Currently the Robonomics network is maintained by developers, but anyone can support the project.
-Every additional full node of the blockchain helps it to be more sustainable and fault tolerant.
-Robonomics node binaries are available in [release](https://github.com/airalab/robonomics/releases) assets or it could be [built from source](/docs/how-to-build-collator-node/).
+Currently the Robonomics network is primarily maintained by the initial developers, but anyone can support the project.
+Every additional full node of the blockchain helps it to become more sustainable and fault tolerant.
+Robonomics node binaries are available in [release](https://github.com/airalab/robonomics/releases) assets or it can be [built from source](/docs/how-to-build-collator-node/).

 ## What is a collator

-Collator is part of the Robonomics parachain.
-This nodes type creates new blocks for chain.
+A Collator is part of the Robonomics parachain.
+This type of node creates new blocks for the Robonomics chain.

 >Collators maintain parachains by collecting parachain transactions from users and producing state transition proofs for Relay Chain validators.
 In other words, collators maintain parachains by aggregating parachain transactions into parachain block candidates and producing state transition proofs for validators based on those blocks.

-You can learn more about collator on the related [Polkadot wiki page](https://wiki.polkadot.network/docs/learn-collator)
+You can learn more about collators on the related [Polkadot wiki page](https://wiki.polkadot.network/docs/learn-collator)

-In the Robonomics parachain every collator get rewards (**0.000380520 XRT**) for every block it built, if this block was sealed to the chain.
+In the Robonomics parachain every collator gets rewards of (**0.000380520 XRT**) for every block that the collator builds (rewards occur when blocks are sealed to the chain).
-Also collator get **50% transactions fees** from this block.
+Also the collator that builds the block gets **50% of transactions fees** contained within the block they create.

 ## Requirements